michaelnzegbuna-rgb/azure-resource-lock/README.md

 ---

-## 3. Observed CLI Errors & Validation Logs
+## 3. Test Results: What the CLI Actually Returned

-We performed testing using the Azure CLI (`az`) logged in as the **Subscription Owner** (highest administrative tier).
-The logs below capture the real outputs of our test cases.
+Every test below was run via the Azure CLI (`az`) while signed in as the **Subscription Owner** — the highest administrative role available.
+What follows are the genuine outputs captured during each run.

-### Case 1: CanNotDelete Lock (Storage Account)
+### Test 1: CanNotDelete on the Storage Account
-* **Modification Test**: We updated the tags of the Storage Account `salearningprod899756` using the command:
+* **Can it still be modified?** Tags were updated on `salearningprod899756`:
   ```powershell
   az storage account update --name salearningprod899756 --resource-group rg-locks-learning-prod --tags Project=AzureLocks
   ```
-  **Result**: **Success**.
-The tags were updated successfully.
-This proves that `CanNotDelete` allows write/update actions.
+  **Outcome**: **Worked fine.** The tags updated without any pushback, which confirms `CanNotDelete` doesn't interfere with writes or updates.

-* **Deletion Test**: We attempted to delete the Storage Account:
+* **Can it be deleted?** A deletion was attempted:
   ```powershell
   az storage account delete --name salearningprod899756 --resource-group rg-locks-learning-prod --yes
   ```
-  **Result**: **Blocked**.
-Azure returned the following error:
+  **Outcome**: **Rejected.** Azure responded with:
   ```json
   ERROR: (ScopeLocked) The scope '/subscriptions/9335a9cd-ae74-439b-94b3-d965ca478c53/resourceGroups/rg-locks-learning-prod/providers/Microsoft.Storage/storageAccounts/salearningprod899756' cannot perform delete operation because following scope(s) are locked: '/subscriptions/9335a9cd-ae74-439b-94b3-d965ca478c53/resourcegroups/rg-locks-learning-prod/providers/Microsoft.Storage/storageAccounts/salearningprod899756'.
 Please remove the lock and try again.
   ```

 ---

-### Case 2: ReadOnly Lock (Network Security Group)
+### Test 2: ReadOnly on the Network Security Group
-* **Modification Test**: We attempted to add a new security rule (`AllowHTTP`) to the NSG `nsg-learning-prod`:
+* **Can it still be modified?** An attempt was made to add a new rule (`AllowHTTP`) to `nsg-learning-prod`:
   ```powershell
   az network nsg rule create --resource-group rg-locks-learning-prod --nsg-name nsg-learning-prod --name AllowHTTP --priority 100 --destination-port-ranges 80 --direction Inbound --access Allow --protocol Tcp
   ```
-  **Result**: **Blocked**.
-Azure returned a `ScopeLocked` write failure:
+  **Outcome**: **Rejected.** A `ScopeLocked` write failure came back:
   ```json
   ERROR: (ScopeLocked) The scope '/subscriptions/9335a9cd-ae74-439b-94b3-d965ca478c53/resourceGroups/rg-locks-learning-prod/providers/Microsoft.Network/networkSecurityGroups/nsg-learning-prod/securityRules/AllowHTTP' cannot perform write operation because following scope(s) are locked: '/subscriptions/9335a9cd-ae74-439b-94b3-d965ca478c53/resourcegroups/rg-locks-learning-prod/providers/Microsoft.Network/networkSecurityGroups/nsg-learning-prod'.
 Please remove the lock and try again.
   ```

-* **Deletion Test**: We attempted to delete the NSG:
+* **Can it be deleted?** A deletion of the NSG itself was attempted:
   ```powershell
   az network nsg delete --resource-group rg-locks-learning-prod --name nsg-learning-prod
   ```
-  **Result**: **Blocked**.
-Azure returned the following error:
+  **Outcome**: **Rejected.** Azure's response:
   ```json
   ERROR: (ScopeLocked) The scope '/subscriptions/9335a9cd-ae74-439b-94b3-d965ca478c53/resourceGroups/rg-locks-learning-prod/providers/Microsoft.Network/networkSecurityGroups/nsg-learning-prod' cannot perform delete operation because following scope(s) are locked: '/subscriptions/9335a9cd-ae74-439b-94b3-d965ca478c53/resourcegroups/rg-locks-learning-prod/providers/Microsoft.Network/networkSecurityGroups/nsg-learning-prod'.
 Please remove the lock and try again.
   ```

 ---

-### Case 3: Resource Group Lock Inheritance
+### Test 3: Does a Parent Lock Trickle Down to Its Children?
-We removed the resource-specific locks and applied a `CanNotDelete` lock at the parent Resource Group level (`rg-locks-learning-prod`).
+The resource-specific locks were lifted, and instead a `CanNotDelete` lock was placed on the parent Resource Group (`rg-locks-learning-prod`) itself.
-* **Inheritance Test**: We attempted to delete the Storage Account `salearningprod899756` (which had no resource-level lock):
+* **The test**: The Storage Account `salearningprod899756` — which by this point had no lock of its own — was targeted for deletion:
   ```powershell
   az storage account delete --name salearningprod899756 --resource-group rg-locks-learning-prod --yes
   ```
-  **Result**: **Blocked**.
-The delete request failed, and Azure pointed directly to the parent Resource Group lock:
+  **Outcome**: **Rejected.** The failure pointed straight at the parent group's lock as the source:
   ```json
   ERROR: (ScopeLocked) The scope '/subscriptions/9335a9cd-ae74-439b-94b3-d965ca478c53/resourceGroups/rg-locks-learning-prod/providers/Microsoft.Storage/storageAccounts/salearningprod899756' cannot perform delete operation because following scope(s) are locked: '/subscriptions/9335a9cd-ae74-439b-94b3-d965ca478c53/resourceGroups/rg-locks-learning-prod'.
 Please remove the lock and try again.
   ```
-  **Observation**: This confirms that locks are inherited by all child resources from their parent resource group scope.
+  **Takeaway**: A lock at the resource group level flows downward automatically — every resource inside inherits that protection, whether or not it has its own lock.

 ---

-### Case 4: Cascading Protection
+### Test 4: Does Locking a Resource Also Protect the Group It's In?
-* **Resource Group Deletion Test**: We attempted to delete the entire Resource Group `rg-locks-learning-prod` containing the locked resources:
+* **The test**: An attempt was made to wipe out the whole Resource Group `rg-locks-learning-prod`, which still had locked resources sitting inside it:
   ```powershell
   az group delete --name rg-locks-learning-prod --yes
   ```
-  **Result**: **Blocked**.
-Azure prevents deletion of a container group if it or any resources inside it are locked:
+  **Outcome**: **Rejected.** Azure won't let a group be deleted while it, or anything inside it, is locked:
   ```json
   ERROR: (ScopeLocked) The scope '/subscriptions/9335a9cd-ae74-439b-94b3-d965ca478c53/resourcegroups/rg-locks-learning-prod' cannot perform delete operation because following scope(s) are locked: '/subscriptions/9335a9cd-ae74-439b-94b3-d965ca478c53/resourceGroups/rg-locks-learning-prod'.
 Please remove the lock and try again.
   ```
-  **Observation**: This prevents accidental cascading deletion of an entire environment.
+  **Takeaway**: This is exactly the kind of safety net that stops a whole environment from being wiped out in one careless command.

 ---

-### Case 5: RBAC Interaction
+### Test 5: Do Locks Beat Even the Highest Permission Level?
-Our tests were conducted with full Subscription Owner privileges.
-The fact that every deletion and modification attempt was rejected shows that **Azure Resource Locks override high-level RBAC roles (Owner/Contributor)**.
+All of these tests were carried out under full Subscription Owner rights — the top of the RBAC ladder.
+The fact that every single write or delete attempt still got blocked makes the point on its own: **resource locks override RBAC roles, Owner included.**
-* To perform these operations, even a Subscription Owner must explicitly remove the resource lock first, adding a deliberate "two-step verification" behavior that reduces operational mistakes.
+* Even an Owner has to go remove the lock first before any of these actions can go through.
+It's effectively a built-in "confirm twice" step that cuts down on costly accidents.

 ---

-## 4. Why a ReadOnly Lock Blocks VM Start and Stop Operations
+## 4. The VM Won't Start?
+Here's Why a ReadOnly Lock Stops It

-A common point of confusion is why a `ReadOnly` lock prevents basic runtime actions like starting or stopping a Virtual Machine.
-The explanation lies in the distinction between the **Management Plane (Control Plane)** and the **Data Plane**.
+A frequent point of confusion: why does a `ReadOnly` lock stop something as ordinary as starting or stopping a VM?
+The answer comes down to the split between Azure's **Management Plane (Control Plane)** and its **Data Plane**.

-1. **Management Plane Actions**:
+1. **It's a Management Plane Operation**:
-   Starting and stopping a VM are management plane operations handled by Azure Resource Manager (ARM).
+   Both starting and stopping a VM go through Azure Resource Manager (ARM) as management-plane actions.
-   * **Starting a VM** requires Azure to allocate physical hypervisor resources and update the VM's metadata properties (such as setting the `powerState` status to `VM running`).
+   * **Powering on** means ARM has to reserve physical hypervisor capacity and rewrite the VM's metadata (flipping `powerState` to `VM running`, for example).
-   * **Stopping (Deallocating) a VM** releases the physical hypervisor resources, updates the VM metadata (`powerState` to `VM deallocated`), and might release or update associated dynamic network components (like dynamic public IP addresses).
+   * **Powering off / deallocating** frees that hypervisor capacity back up, rewrites the metadata again (`powerState` becomes `VM deallocated`), and can touch dynamic network pieces too, like a dynamically assigned public IP.
-2. **REST API Method Restrictions**:
+2. **It Comes Down to the HTTP Method**:
-   * A `ReadOnly` lock restricts all write and configuration operations in the ARM control plane.
-In REST terms, it blocks all HTTP `PUT`, `DELETE`, and `POST` requests.
+   * A `ReadOnly` lock shuts off every write or configuration call against the ARM control plane — concretely, that's `PUT`, `DELETE`, and `POST` requests, all blocked.
-   * Power state changes are triggered via POST requests to the ARM API endpoints:
+   * Power state changes happen via POST calls to endpoints like:
      * Start: `POST https://management.azure.com/.../virtualMachines/vm-learning-prod/start?api-version=...`
      * PowerOff/Deallocate: `POST https://management.azure.com/.../virtualMachines/vm-learning-prod/deallocate?api-version=...`
-   * Because these POST requests alter the state of the resource and its billing configuration (transitioning compute costs), ARM rejects these operations under a `ReadOnly` lock.
+   * Because those POST calls change the resource's state and shift what it costs to run, ARM won't execute them under a `ReadOnly` lock.
-3. **Data Plane Exception**:
+3. **Where the Lock Doesn't Reach**:
-   A `ReadOnly` lock does *not* affect data plane traffic.
-For example, if the VM is already running, users can still access websites hosted on the VM or SSH into the OS, because those operations bypass Azure Resource Manager and run directly on the VM's operating system (data plane).
+   `ReadOnly` has zero effect on data-plane activity.
+If the VM's already up and running, people can still load a website hosted on it or SSH into the box directly, since that traffic skips ARM entirely and talks straight to the operating system.

 ---

-## 5. Advanced Governance: Automating Locks with Azure Policy
+## 5. Scaling It Up: Letting Azure Policy Apply Locks Automatically

-To enforce a "security-first" posture at scale, organizations use **Azure Policy** to automatically apply resource locks based on tags (e.g. locking any resource marked with `Environment: Production`).
+For organizations that want a "locked by default" posture across many resources, **Azure Policy** can apply locks automatically based on tags — say, locking anything tagged `Environment: Production` without anyone having to remember to do it manually.

-Below is an Azure Policy definition that enforces a `CanNotDelete` lock on any resource tagged with `LockStatus: CanNotDelete` using the `deployIfNotExists` effect.
+The policy definition below uses the `deployIfNotExists` effect to automatically attach a `CanNotDelete` lock to any resource carrying the tag `LockStatus: CanNotDelete`.

 ```json
 {